MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Enter-PSSession.md

 ```

 ### -ConnectionUri
-Specifies a Uniform Resource Identifier (URI) that defines the connection endpoint for the session.
+Specifies a URI that defines the connection endpoint for the session.
 The URI must be fully qualified.
 The format of this string is as follows:

 \<Transport\>://\<ComputerName\>:\<Port\>/\<ApplicationName\>